Skip to content

 Declare Ktor failures with Spine and Arrow

 Spine provides helper functions for the Arrow Typed Errors library.
-They are based on the Raise DSL and context parameters, which you may need to enable.
+They are based on the Raise DSL and context parameters, a new feature in Kotlin 2.4.0.

 Declaring failures